 Why Is A HIPAA Dental Consent Form Necessary

-Safeguarding patient privacy is not only vital to protecting your practice, it also shows you respect and value your relationships with patients and their families.
+HIPAA dental consent forms safeguard patient privacy which is vital to protecting your practice, it also shows you respect and value your relationships with patients and their families.

 So, when it comes to HIPAA compliance and social media marketing—which is all about sharing valuable content—it’s understandable that there could be some apprehension about snapping and sharing photos and videos from your dental practice.